gergelyth/solid-hotel/docs/progdoc/README.md

 Notifications are the messaging protocol with the help of which the hotel and the guest communicate.

-Let's note first that in order simplify the requirements, the GPA project was meant to be tied to a specific hotel.
+Let us note first that in order simplify the requirements, the GPA project was meant to be tied to a specific hotel.
 Apart from an itinerary overview, which would provide a read only representation of all reservations, the application would be restricted to carry out operations with that entity only.
-However, given the async nature of our communication protocol, we made an effort to make the GPA as independent as possible and as a result the only operation that's tied to the hotel is booking, where the GPA requires address of the booking inbox of the hotel.
-The PMS can naturally handle many guests implicitly.
+The hotel-restricted operations in the GPA are room definition retrieval and booking.

 They are displayed in a drawer element (`NotificationList` component), which is triggered by the notification icon (`common/components/notification-elements`) contained in the navigation bars.
 As a QOL improvement, we provide small indicators (so called chips) for each notification displaying its type category and the datetime of when it was created (`common/components/notification-chips`).